 The philosophy and ethos of the boarding house is to create an environment that is akin to a ‘home from home’ atmosphere.
-It is vital that the pupils are comfortable, secure and feel completely at home in these environs.
+It is vital that the learners are comfortable, secure and feel completely at home in these environments.
 They must feel secure in the knowledge that there are ‘house parents’ who oversee the welfare of each child and to whom they can turn in a time of need: someone who will listen and guide them, and if necessary advise or console them should the need arise.

 Three wholesome and balanced meals are planned daily in conjunction with a dietician and are prepared under the supervision of a catering manager.
 Snacks are served during school break time.

 Boys and girls need to be given a chance to acclimatise to the change of environment at the commencement of becoming a boarder.
 Cell phones are permitted at certain times of the day and contact with parents is encouraged.
 We highly recommend that boarders have the opportunity to return home and visit with family regularly.

 Learners attend regular church services.